Translation quiver varieties: Translation quiver varieties

-In the next theorem we will see that $\cM(\bv,\bw)$ can be interpreted as a moduli space of representations of the mesh algebra $\Pi(\hat\Ga^\f)$, where $\hat\Ga^\f$ is the stabilization of $\Ga^\f$ (see \S\ref{sec:framed}).
+Note that the map $M\mto M^\ta$ induces an isomorphism $\cM(\bv,\bw)\iso\cM(\bv^\ta,\bw^\ta)$.
+In the next theorem we will see that $\cM(\bv,\bw)$ can be interpreted as a moduli space of representations of the mesh algebra $\Pi(\hGaf)$, where $\hGaf$ is the stabilization of $\Ga^\f$ (see \S\ref{sec:framed}).
 This will allow us to apply the previous theorem which was proved for stable translation quivers.

 \begin{theorem} The translation quiver variety $\cM(\bv,\bw)$ is smooth and has dimension